jmcadam4/James-McAdam-MEGR-2156-lab/docs/Labs/L02/index.md

 Once all is said and done, we had final parts come off of the printer ready for use.
 You can see there are some small imperfections but it is good enough for this test with small print speed adjustments needed to get it perfect.

+## Lessons Learned

+In the making of this part, I learned that not all overhangs need support if it's over a small enough gap.
+I also learned that Prusa's Core One printers are really good, I've only used more dated models of theirs but I was impressed by the features and build quality.
+It was nice we used a material like PLA because I don't think there is any humidity control built into the side pocket where the filament sits and PLA is pretty resistant to moisture.
+This lab also was my first experience with the Prusa slicer.
+I liked that you could control the amount of settings visible to change with the experience level at the top right.
+Being able to see just the necessary fields for an easy off the shelf print while also being able to toggle on manual controls when printing a more delicate part is a game changer.